FourThievesVinegar/solderless-microlab/docs/assembly.md

 **Temperature Control Unit Parts**
 - Circulation Pumps
+- Tubing to and from the jacketed portion of the reactor
 - Beverage heater coil (2 recommended for faster heating)
 - 2-Gang electrical box and face plate
 - GFCI Outlet